Packaging ESP-IDF Components

 Add Dependencies

-When your component depends on another component, you need to add this dependency relationship in your component's manifest file as well.
-Our version solver would collect all dependencies and calculate the final versioning solution.
+When your component depends on another component, you need to specify this dependency relationship in your component's manifest file as well.
+Our Version Solver would collect all dependencies and calculate the final versioning solution.
 For example:

 dependencies: